titan-syndicate/glowing-system/docs/ci.md

 It's recommended to update the chart versions with the GitHub action.
 Only prerelease versions are currently supported.

-After mergings the release pr, run the **deploy-release** workflow and GitHub Actions will do the rest.
+After merging the release pr, run the **deploy-release** workflow and GitHub Actions will do the rest.

 # Running GitHub Actions Locally